bids-standard/bids-statsmodels-design-synthesizer/README.rst

 --------
 While this tool attempts to have no dependencies, the development dependencies for now can be installed with (very hacky for now):
 ::
-   # you mean need to brew install git-annex
+   # you may need to brew install git-annex
    conda create -c conda-forge -n bids-stats-synth python=3 datalad conda activate bids-stats-synth